The Old Mill: Awards and accolades

 The Old Mill won the 1937 Academy Award for Best Short Subjects: Cartoons.
 It was included as #14 in the book The 50 Greatest Cartoons As Selected by 1,000 Animation Professionals.

 Homages

 Disney California Adventure

 The Old Mill is featured in the World of Color show at Disney California Adventure.

 Disneyland

 Two of the three windmills at Disneyland.

-The three mills from the short were seen in miniature on the Storybook Land Canal Boats ride at Disneyland.
+The mill from the short, and two others, were seen in miniature on the Storybook Land Canal Boats ride at Disneyland.
 Beginning December 20, 2014, they were replaced by landmarks from Disney's 2013 animated musical film Frozen.
 The miniature windmills were put into storage by Walt Disney Imagineering.

 Disney Springs at Walt Disney World

 The double wheel act in Cirque du Soleil & Disney's Drawn to Life is inspired by The Old Mill, and includes projections from the original cartoon throughout the act.
 The double wheel represents the windmill itself, as shown by the projections during the act.
 The acrobats are also dressed as owls inspired by the original cartoon.